SleepyBag/polybar-wunderlist/README.md

 ```

 # Usage
-Initially, run **watch -n 60 ./wunderlist** at background, it will update the content file at every minute.
+Initially, run **./wunderlist** at background, it will update the content file every several tens of seconds.
 Then you are easy to go, add the modul into your bar and it will show a list of your undo items.
 Scroll on the module to select which item to expand.